directdemocracy-vote/doc/README.md

 ### Trusters

-Trusters are independent algorithms that process the endorsements published on the internet to generate a reputation for each citizen.
-Resulting reputations are signed by trusters and published on the internet so that everyone can see them.
+Trusters process publications and endorse publications and participants.
 Any individual or organization can become a truster.
-Trusters also have an informal reputation which is evaluated by citizens:
+Trusters should establish a good reputation from others' endorsements.
 Citizen will not take part in referendums which rely on trusters they dont trust.
-So, trusters should develop the best trust algorithm to establish a good reputation for themselves.
+So, trusters should develop the best trust algorithms to publish good endorsements and thus achieve a good reputation.

 ### Referendums